zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

 ## **STEP 4:** Wallet creation

 1. Import the OIG certificate in the keystore.
-To do so, Export OIG certificate for signature verification
+To do so, Export OIG certificate for signature verification.

     ```
     <copy>cd /u01/oracle/config/domains/oig_domain/config/fmwconfig/</copy>